-Our driving insight for the campaign came from understanding that since the end of the military draft in the U.S., the divide between the veteran and civilian communities in America has increased.
-Many modern Americans have no connection to the military or military issues, despite veterans making up almost 10% percent of the population.
+A key insight for the campaign was that since the end of the military draft in the U.S., the divide between the veteran and civilian communities in America has increased.
+Military recruitment has become more dominant in several communities and much rarer in others.
+Many modern Americans have no connection to the military, despite veterans making up almost 10% percent of the population.

 This has created a lack of urgency around veterans’ issues, and the community’s needs for support, particularly as they re-integrate into life after service, have often gone unheard.

 Our campaign’s success relied on convincing our target audiences – civilians with no military connections – that supporting veterans is in the best interest of both the veterans AND the civilians.
 We focused on finding the issue of intersectionality: What does our target audience already care about?
 Where do veterans’ issues intersect with that?
 We identified four key audience groups: Community Activists, Business Leaders, Military-Connected (but non-veteran), and General Audiences.
 This lead us to develop positioning and messaging that addressed local community stability, healthcare outcomes, opportunity divides, strong local businesses, among other broader positive impacts.